Rosa López: 2002–2005: First album and first success stories

 Once proclaimed the winner of Operation Triunfo, López began her musical career by signing a three-album deal with Sony BMG Music, RCA Records and Vale Music.
 She starred in several TV spots like Todos contra el fuego for the Ministry of the Environment (along with fellow Operación Triunfo contestants), and for New World Jewels, the latter with a two-year deal.
-On 25 April 2002 she released the namesake studio album Rosa, consisting of Latin pop genre compositions by songwriters such as Armando Manzanero, Inma Serrano and José Luis Perales.
-The album was commercially successful selling over 500,000 copies in Spain, and her first single, "Europe's Living a Celebration", topped the hit list of radio Los 40 Principales.
+On 25 April 2002, she released the namesake studio album Rosa, consisting of Latin pop genre compositions by songwriters such as Armando Manzanero, Inma Serrano and José Luis Perales.
+The album was commercially successful, selling over 500,000 copies in Spain, and her first single, "Europe's Living a Celebration", topped the hit list of radio Los 40 Principales.
 With "Europe's Living a Celebration", she finished in the 7th position at the Eurovision Song Contest 2002 in Tallinn.
 The summer after Eurovision, López extensively toured Spain.
 During the tour, she started having problems with her voice but continued working until mid-September, when she cancelled the rest of the tour.
-López spent a year out of the public eye and due to speculation, she called a press conference where she explained that she would soon return to the stage.
+López spent a year out of the public eye, and due to speculation, she called a press conference where she explained that she would soon return to the stage.

 On 29 October 2003, López released her second album Ahora, with a dance-pop style.
-The album was a commercial success and exceeded sales projections reaching number one twice in the official albums chart; its lead single "La esencia de tu voz" topped Los 40 Principales' hit list.
+The album was a commercial success and exceeded sales projections, reaching number one twice on the official albums chart; its lead single "La esencia de tu voz" topped Los 40 Principales' hit list.
 From April to September 2004, she conducted a promotional tour of the album.
-In June 2004, López traveled to Venezuela for a fortnight to promote the album to the media.
-A few weeks later she became the image of computer brand Odin.
-On 16 November 2004 she released her third album, Ójala, which was intended to be a small gift for her fans by singing Christmas songs and new songs written for the occasion.
-In 2005 López decided to take a sabbatical year with small appearances on television and a short tour with the Granada Blues Band touring major cities in the region of Andalusia.
+In June 2004, López travelled to Venezuela for a fortnight to promote the album to the media.
+A few weeks later, she became the image of the computer brand Odin.
+On 16 November 2004, she released her third album, Ójala, which was intended to be a small gift for her fans by singing Christmas songs and new songs written for the occasion.
+In 2005, López decided to take a sabbatical year with small appearances on television and a short tour with the Granada Blues Band, touring major cities in the region of Andalusia.

 The singer and Granada Blues Band recorded two singles, one of which became part of the soundtrack of the movie Buscando a Emma.
 A few months later, she recorded the title song of the movie Torrente 3: El protector.